orangeandbronze/training-website/_posts/training-tracks/2018-06-19-java-developer.markdown

 course_duration:    4 weeks
 desc:               "Java Training Philippines | The Java Developer Track is meant for computer science graduates who want to learn the multiple competencies needed to be productive in a real-world software development environment."
 photo:              "https://university.orangeandbronze.com/assets/img/JavaDeveloperTrack-FBLinkPostPhoto.png"
-short_description:  Java Training Philippines | The Java Developer Track is meant for computer science graduates who want to learn the multiple competencies needed to be productive in a real-world software development environment.
+short_description:  The Java Developer Track is meant for computer science graduates who want to learn the multiple competencies needed to be productive in a real-world software development environment.
 This program is designed to help programmers gain a solid foundation in web programming, frameworks and software engineering, as well as the value, tools and techniques of software testing.
 image:              assets/img/img-trainingcard-1.jpg
 alt:                Orange and Bronze instructor assisting his student on software testing. | Java Developer Track | Java & Agile Scrum Training Philippines
 date:               2018-06-19 10:00:00 +0800